Wandalen/wTools/module/move/unilang/spec.md

 `unilang` provides a unified way to define command-line utility interfaces once, automatically enabling consistent interaction across multiple modalities such as CLI, GUI, TUI, and Web APIs.
 The core goals are:

-1.  **Consistency:** A single way to define commands and their arguments, regardless of how they are presented or invoked.
+*   **Consistency:** A single way to define commands and their arguments, regardless of how they are presented or invoked.
-2.  **Discoverability:** Easy ways for users and systems to find available commands and understand their usage.
+*   **Discoverability:** Easy ways for users and systems to find available commands and understand their usage.
-3.  **Flexibility:** Support for various methods of command definition (compile-time, run-time, declarative, procedural).
+*   **Flexibility:** Support for various methods of command definition (compile-time, run-time, declarative, procedural).
-4.  **Extensibility:** Provide structures that enable an integrator to build an extensible system with compile-time `Extension Module`s and run-time command registration.
+*   **Extensibility:** Provide structures that enable an integrator to build an extensible system.
-5.  **Efficiency:** Support for efficient parsing and command dispatch.
-The architecture **must** support near-instantaneous lookup for large sets (100,000+) of statically defined commands by performing maximum work at compile time.
+*   **Efficiency:** Support for efficient parsing and command dispatch.
-6.  **Interoperability:** Standardized representation for commands, enabling integration with other tools or web services, including auto-generation of WEB endpoints.
+*   **Interoperability:** Standardized representation for commands, enabling integration with other tools or web services.
-7.  **Robustness:** Clear error handling and validation mechanisms.
+*   **Robustness:** Clear error handling and validation mechanisms.
-8.  **Security:** Provide a framework for defining and enforcing secure command execution.
+*   **Security:** Provide a framework for defining and enforcing secure command execution.

 #### 1.2.
 Scope: A Multi-Crate Framework